Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 The Omnibus I Directive also introduces key modifications to CBAM, aiming to ease compliance burdens and better integrate it into the broader EU sustainability framework:

-- New de minimis threshold: To reduce the burden on small importers, an annual import threshold of 50 metric tonnes per importer has been introduced.
-This would exempt around 182,000 smaller importers, while still covering over 99% of emissions targeted by CBAM.
+• New de minimis threshold: To reduce the burden on small importers, an annual import threshold of 50 metric tonnes per importer has been introduced.
+This exempts around 182,000 smaller importers, while still covering over 99% of emissions targeted by CBAM.
+The threshold does not apply to hydrogen and electricity imports, which remain subject to full CBAM obligations regardless of volume.

 With the Omnibus I Directive now adopted into EU law, businesses should: